Who we are

 2015: Our centenary year

-Simple - we hope to be opening the new Ben Uri art gallery and museum in the heart of London’s cultural arena.
+Simple – we hope to have secured with your help and support a new Ben Uri Museum of Art, Identity and Migration in the heart of London’s cultural arena.